driptaroop/local-observability-opentelemetry-grafana/docs/readme.md

 # Load testing with k6
 `k6` is a modern load testing tool that is built for the cloud-native era.
 It is designed to be developer-friendly, scalable, and open-source. `k6` is built on top of the Go programming language and use a JavaScript-like syntax for writing test scripts.

+In the previous sections, we have set up the observability stack for the microservices.
+We have log aggregation, metrics monitoring, and distributed tracing in place.
 We will use `k6` to generate some load on the services and see the performance impact on the services with and without the observability java agent.
 First, we will generate some load on the services by generating some random transactions.

 The complete component diagram with `k6` would look something like this (a little intimidating, I know).
 The plantUML code is available in the repo.
 (TODO: Add the plantUML code)